Sa Pa: Climate

 In common with the rest of northern Vietnam, Hoàng Liên National Park experiences a marked wet season from May to September, with the heaviest rainfall occurring in July and August.
 Mean annual rainfall is 2,779 mm, with a high of 4,023 mm and a low of 2,064 mm.
 Humidity ranges from 75 to 91 percent with a yearly mean of 87 percent.

 The climate varies considerably within the national park.
 The prevalent wind direction for most of the year is west to east, leading to cloud formation on the upper slopes of the Fansipan massif.
 These high-altitude areas are covered by cloud most days of the year and have very high humidity.
 Cloud also penetrates into the valleys but these areas are usually less humid than the mountain slopes.
 In the extreme east of the national park, around Ban Ho village, mean temperatures are considerably higher due to the lower altitude of these areas.

-Humidity is relatively high all year round, between 83 and 87% and temperature ranges within 15-30 Celsius degree.
-Sapa can get quite cold at night during winter.
+Humidity is relatively high all year round, between 83 and 87%.
+Sa Pa can get quite cold at night during winter.